 Roberts is a freelance writer.

-Think your child’s room is clever and inspiring?
+Enter now Think your child’s room is clever and inspiring?
 Send in five high-resolution photos by Oct.
 1 for a chance to win a $100 American Express gift card and be featured in Local Living.
 The only criteria are that the room belong to a child and not have been decorated by a professional.